BritishGeologicalSurvey/etlhelper/README.md

 Both versions accept additional keyword arguments that are passed to the `connect` function of the underlying driver.
-For example, the following sets the character encoding used by cx_Oracle to ensure that values are returned as UTF-8:
+For example, the following sets the character encoding used by oracledb to ensure that values are returned as UTF-8:

 ```python
 conn4 = connect(ORACLEDB, 'ORACLE_PASSWORD', encoding="UTF-8", nencoding="UTF8")